AdobeDocs/experience-platform.en/help/sources/tutorials/api/filter.md

 >[!IMPORTANT]
 >
->Support for filtering row-level data for a source is currently only available for the [[!DNL Google BigQuery]](../../connectors/databases/bigquery.md) source.
+>Support for filtering row-level data for a source is currently only available for the [[!DNL Google BigQuery]](../../connectors/databases/bigquery.md) and [[!DNL Snowflake]](../../connectors/databases/snowflake.md) sources.

 This tutorial provides steps on how to filter row-level data for a source using the [[!DNL Flow Service] API](https://www.adobe.io/experience-platform-apis/references/flow-service/).